foldda/charian/README.md

 **Maintain compatibility.** As illustrated in the examples in [API.md](API.md), a `ComplexPerson` object can extend a `Person` object while remaining backward compatible.
 If some programs use `Person` while others use the evolved `ComplexPerson`, they can remain compatible when communicating over a network.

-**Cross-language data exchange.** Because the schemaless RDA string is language- and system-neutral, it can serve as a data container for transferring data flexibly across languages and platforms.
-Connected programs can deposit and consume data items stored in an RDA container without being constrained by a fixed data model.
-Each program can handle data conversion and related exceptions in its own packing and unpacking operations.
+**Cross-language data exchange.** Because the RDA text format is language- and system-neutral, it can serve as a data container across languages and platforms.
+Connected programs can use different internal data models while agreeing on the exchanged data's positions, meanings, and representations.
+Each program handles mapping, conversion, and related exceptions in its own packing and unpacking operations.

 For example, an RDA container packed by a Java program can contain the properties of a Java `Person`.
 A Python program can unpack those properties and use them to construct a Python `User` object, which may not have exactly the same properties as the Java `Person`.
 If an item is missing or conversion fails, the Python program can handle the exception—for example, by sending an alert or substituting a default value.